FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/efficient_udfs_with_pyspark.md

     return (row(*elems) for elems in records)
 ```

-This looks a bit more complicated but essentially we convert a Pandas Serie to a DataFrame if necessary and handle the edge cases of an empty DataFrame or ``None`` as return value.
-We then convert the DataFrame to records, convert some Numpy data types to the Python equivalent and create an iterator over Row objects from the converted records.
+This looks a bit more complicated but essentially we convert a Pandas Series to a DataFrame if necessary and handle the edge cases of an empty DataFrame or ``None`` as return value.
+We then convert the DataFrame to records, convert some NumPy data types to the Python equivalent and create an iterator over Row objects from the converted records.

-With these function at hand we can define a [Python decorator][] that will allow us to automatically call the functions ``rows_to_pandas`` and ``pandas_to_rows`` at the right time:
+With these functions at hand we can define a [Python decorator][] that will allow us to automatically call the functions ``rows_to_pandas`` and ``pandas_to_rows`` at the right time:

 ```python
 from functools import wraps